ConorShore/SurfingPi/README.md

 Helper scripts for setting up and using SurfShark with a Raspberry Pi

 ## Setup
-Clone this repo and cd into the directory with these two commands:
+Open a terminal window, clone this repo and cd into the directory with these three commands:

+    cd
     git clone git@github.com:ConorShore/SurfingPi.git
     cd SurfingPi

 Then run configure script with:

-    ./configure.sh
+    ~/SurfingPi/configure.sh

 This will walk you through getting your credentials, selecting which vpn endpoint you want and automates downloading of the configs.
 Once this is done, your credentials will be stored in ~/.surfshark/surf